 Ben Stiller stars as Roger Greenberg, a lonely fortysomething from New York who has just flown out to Los Angeles to housesit for his rich brother, who's off with his family on a working vacation in Vietnam.

 Roger arrives with some serious baggage: back home he suffered a nervous breakdown and was committed to an institution for a while.
-That doesn't seem to matter much to Florence (mumblecore "It" girl Greta Gerwig), the family's personal assistant, who takes an inexplicable shine to the troubled Roger, and so a tenuous relationship ensues, doomed only by Roger's awful behavior.
+That doesn't seem to matter much to Florence (mumblecore "It" girl Greta Gerwig), the family's personal assistant, who takes an inexplicable shine to the troubled Roger.
+And so a tenuous relationship ensues, one that could only be doomed by Roger's awful behavior.

-Gerwig's character is the latest so-called "manic pixie dream girl" - in the mold of Natalie Portman in Garden State - that quirky, cute, available young woman who falls for the protagonist no matter how big of a loser he is.
+Gerwig's character is another so-called "manic pixie dream girl", like Natalie Portman in Garden State: the quirky, cute, always-available young woman who falls for the protagonist, no matter how much of a loser he is.
 And there is no question that Stiller's Greenberg is one big loser.
-But Baumbach wrote the story with his wife, actress Jennifer Jason Leigh (who also co-produced and co-stars in the film), and she knows something about strong female characters, so some time is spent revealing the sad, empty life behind the fun hipster chick.
-Florence has a drab apartment, a weak personality, and a gloomy secret of her own.
-If she finds something to love about a man fifteen years her elder who has little to offer, it's not that hard to swallow, as she's not much of a catch.
+But Baumbach wrote the story with his wife, actress Jennifer Jason Leigh (who also coproduced and costars), and she knows something about strong female characters.
+So the film also shows that fun hipster chicks can feel sad and empty as well: Florence has a drab apartment, a weak personality, and a gloomy secret of her own.
+If she finds something to love about a man fifteen years her senior, who has so little to offer, it's not that hard to swallow since she's not really that much of a catch.

 As for Stiller, it's not hard to imagine that this angry, neurotic, self-absorbed character may be closer to the real Ben Stiller than most of his other roles.
 I should also mention terrific supporting work from Rhys Ifans, playing Roger Greenberg's old friend and former bandmate.